svc333/overview/personalized-assistance.md

 </div>
 {: authenticated-content}

 After requesting free onboarding assistance, you are contacted by a member of our {{site.data.keyword.IBM_notm}} Global Client Success team within two to three business days.
-We remain engaged to ensure your success on the {{site.data.keyword.cloud}} platform.
+We remain engaged to ensure your success on the {{site.data.keyword.cloud_notm}} platform.

 ### Need to connect with us sooner?
 {: #contact-client-success}